mfornace/nupack-docs-dev/README.md

 # NUPACK documentation

 This repository hosts the web documentation for NUPACK 4.

+For development, please see the `docs` branch.